introsde-2017-project/RecombeeAdapterService/README.md

 ### Soap package
 In the `soap` package there are soap classes used to define the services availabe to clients.
 #### `RecombeeInterface.java`
+It an interface which defines all methods visible to service client, `RecombeeImpl.java` implements and override all the methods define here.
 #### `RecombeeImpl.java`
 * This Class Implements RecombeeInterface Class which overrides all the methods defined in that class for soap webService.
 * In the constructor it initalized the RecombeeFood and RecombeeMovie remote DataBases.